nhsengland/NHSSynth/docs/development_guide.md

 *Note that you may need to pre-pend this command with `poetry run` if you are not using your own virtual environment.*

-This will ensure that your code conforms to the two formatters' requirements each time you commit to a branch. `black` and `isort` are also run as part of the CI workflow discussed below, such that even without these hooks, the code will be checked and raise an error on GitHub if it is not formatted consistently.
+This will ensure that your code conforms to the two formatters' / linters' requirements each time you commit to a branch. `black` and `ruff` are also run as part of the CI workflow discussed below, such that even without these hooks, the code will be checked and raise an error on GitHub if it is not formatted consistently.

 Configuration for both packages can be found in the [`pyproject.toml`](https://github.com/nhsengland/NHSSynth/blob/main/pyproject.toml), this configuration should be picked up automatically by both the pre-commit hooks and your IDE / running them manually in the command line.
 The main configuration is as follows: